-A charge of first-degree murder could be fought with many possible defenses.
-This article discusses the defenses and defense strategies that may be used in first-degree murder cases.
-Some of these may be a complete defense, while others may mitigate sentencing or lead to a reduction of charges to second-degree murder or manslaughter.
+This article discusses legal defenses that arise in first-degree murder cases.
+Some of these possible defenses focus on deficiencies in evidence and could lead to an acquittal.
+Others may mitigate sentencing or lead to a reduction of charges to second-degree murder or manslaughter.

 First-Degree Murder Defenses: Mistaken Identity

-In first-degree murder cases, as well as other homicide crimes, defendants often argue mistaken identity.
-That is, that the prosecution has charged the wrong person with the killing.
-Often the defendant will have an alibi and evidence to support their claim that they were somewhere else at the time of the killing.
+In first-degree murder cases and other homicide crimes, defendants often claim the defense of mistaken identity.
+That is, they claim the prosecution has charged the wrong person with the killing.
+The defendant may say they have an alibi.
+They may show evidence supporting their claim that they were elsewhere during the killing.

-Other arguments in a mistaken identity defense include challenges to evidence placing the defendant at the scene of the crime.
-This can include challenges to witness identification as well as challenges to forensic evidence.
-The defense attorney may move to suppress evidence that was gathered improperly.
+A mistaken identity defense can include challenges to the evidence that places the defendant at the crime scene.
+They may question witness identification or contest forensic evidence.
+The defense attorney may try to suppress evidence of a suggestive lineup or photo array.

-A mistaken identity defense may also point to evidence implicating another possible suspect, but courts do not require defendants to do so.
+A mistaken identity defense may also point to evidence implicating another suspect.
+Still, the defendant does not have an obligation to do that.